irfancharania/Media-Directory-Cleaner/readme.md

 All episode files for season/year are contained within the same folder.
 TV show files are expected to be in leaf nodes.

 Deletes all files sized below **100 MB** that do not have a corresponding large file, and are not named "folder" or "poster".
 Empty season folders (no video files) are also deleted.

+**Show Folders Without Seasons:**
+TV show root folders without season subdirectories are detected and reported for manual review.
+This can happen when:
+- All season folders were deleted (because they were empty)
+- New season folders will be added later

+These folders are flagged with `[NO SEASONS]` in preview mode for awareness.

 #### Expected folder structure: